meteor/meteor/content/using-packages.md

 Typically a package will export one or more symbols which you'll need to grab with the destructuring syntax.
 Sometimes a package will have no exports and simply have side effects when included in your app.
 In such cases you don't need to import the package at all.

-<h3 id="peer-npm-dependencies">Peer NPM Dependencies</h3>
+<h3 id="peer-npm-dependencies">Peer npm Dependencies</h3>

-Atmosphere packages can ship with contained [NPM dependencies](writing-packages.html#npm-dependencies), in which case you don't need to do anything to make them work.
-However, some Atmosphere packages will expect that you have installed certain "peer" NPM dependencies in your application.
+Atmosphere packages can ship with contained [npm dependencies](writing-packages.html#npm-dependencies), in which case you don't need to do anything to make them work.
+However, some Atmosphere packages will expect that you have installed certain "peer" npm dependencies in your application.

 Typically the package will warn you if you have not done so.
 For example, if you install the [`react-meteor-data`](https://atmospherejs.com/meteor/react-meteor-data) package into your app, you'll also need to [install](#installing-npm) the [`react`](https://www.npmjs.com/package/react) and the [`react-addons-pure-render-mixin`](https://www.npmjs.com/package/react-addons-pure-render-mixin) packages: